-Without more effective means for disciplining enterprises to accelerate development, export-orientation - promoted by government policy, incentives and other support - has contributed to successful catch-up growth.
-East Asian economies subsidized competitive export-oriented industries which accelerated economic growth and transformation, some more successfully than others.
+Without more effective means for disciplining enterprises to accelerate development, export-orientation-promoted by government policy, incentives and other support-has contributed to successful catch-up growth.
+East Asian economies subsidised competitive export-oriented industries that accelerated economic growth and transformation, some more successfully than others.

-In China, for instance, exports compared to GDP increased from 5% in 1978 to 35% in 2006, before declining to 20% in 2018, while its GDP grew at an average of 10% annually, with its population rising slower than in most other developing countries due its 'one child' policy.
+In China, for instance, exports compared to GDP increased from 5 per cent in 1978 to 35 per cent in 2006, before declining to 20 per cent in 2018, while its GDP grew at an average of 10 per cent annually, with its population rising slower than in most other developing countries due its 'one child' policy.